canonical/lxd-ui/README.md

     dotrun

-Browse through http://0.0.0.0:9000/ **avoid** the port 3000 listed by dotrun.
-Otherwise same origin policy will block requests to the lxd core socket.
+Browse through http://0.0.0.0:9000/ and **avoid** querying port 3000 directly.
+Requests to the lxd core won't reach HAProxy on the port 3000.